Codecademy/docs/content/uiux/concepts/competitive-analysis/competitive-analysis.md

   - 'paths/front-end-engineer-career-path'
 ---

-In the field of UX/UI design, a **Competitive Analysis** is a crucial process for evaluating and benchmarking your digital product against competitors.
-By examining the user experience, [visual design](https://www.codecademy.com/resources/docs/uiux/visual-design), interaction elements, content strategy, and technological implementations of rival platforms, you gain valuable insights to inform and enhance your own design decisions.
+In the field of UX/UI design, **Competitive Analysis** is a crucial process for evaluating and benchmarking a digital product against competitors.
+By examining the user experience, [visual design](https://www.codecademy.com/resources/docs/uiux/visual-design), interaction elements, content strategy, and technological implementations of rival platforms, valuable insights are gained to inform and enhance design decisions.

 ## Why it Matters

-Understanding the competitive landscape helps you align with industry standards, identify user expectations, and stay innovative in your design approach.
-This strategic analysis ensures that your digital interface not only meets but exceeds user expectations.
+Understanding the competitive landscape helps to align with industry standards, identify user expectations, and foster innovation.
+This strategic analysis ensures that the digital interface not only meets but exceeds user expectations.

 ## Steps to Perform a Competitive Analysis